localstack/snowflake-docs/content/en/user-guide/streams/index.md

 title: "Streams"
 linkTitle: "Streams"
 weight: 6
-description: Get started with Streams in LocalStack Snowflake emulator
+description: Get started with Streams in LocalStack for Snowflake
 ---

 ## Introduction

 Streams allow you to track changes made to a table.
 Streams capture changes made to a table, such as inserts, updates, and deletes, and store the changes in a log that you can query to see what changes have been made.

-LocalStack Snowflake emulator supports managed streams.
+The Snowflake emulator supports managed streams.
 You can create a stream locally to track changes made to an emulated Snowflake table and query the stream to see what changes have been made.

 ## Getting started

 This guide is designed for users new to Streams and assumes basic knowledge of SQL and Snowflake.
-Start your LocalStack Snowflake emulator and connect to it using an SQL client to execute the queries below..
+Start your Snowflake emulator and connect to it using an SQL client to execute the queries below..

 The following sections guide you through a simple example of using Streams to track changes in a table that stores information about gym members.
 We will create tables to store member information and their signup dates, and then use a stream to capture changes made to the members' table.